typedefs

 }

-• storage is the new type definition being introduced.
+• tenor is the new type being introduced.

-With that in place, the new type can be used as a data type.
+With that in place, the new type can be used as a normal data type.

 }